Mixtape Medley CAL. A New Crochet Blanket Pattern

 crochet roses and bows

-It would appear that I’ve got a thing about these May roses, I’ve used them for hair slides too (not many though as I know that there is another stall that’ll be there, selling hairclips and I don’t want to tread on any toes ;p ).
-For the crochet bows I started with a pattern from Nicki Trench’s Geek Chic Crochet but it was too big and taking far too long to make a single bow.
-I cheated by using less stitches and using quicker stitches too.
-For some reason I find trebles much easier and less fiddly than half trebles.
-Most of these are made using scraps that were left over from blanket making.
-There’s a lot of merino stuff and the pastel coloured ones are a merino yarn mixed with cashmere.
+For the crochet bows, I started with a pattern from Nicki Trench’s Geek Chic Crochet, but it was too big and took far too long to make a single bow.
+Iused fewer stitches and used quicker stitches too.
+For some reason, I find trebles much easier and less fiddly than half trebles.
+Most of these are made using yarn scraps that were left over from blanket making.
+There’s a lot of merino stuff, and the pastel coloured ones are a merino yarn mixed with cashmere.
 It’s lovely stuff to work with.

 crochet hearts.
 Keyrings.